Helmut Himpel: Resistance

 During the Third Reich, Himpel treated Jewish patients secretly and free of charge as well as those victims of Nazi persecution.
 He also treated Jewish patients living far away who could not visit his doctor's office in their home.
 And he influenced the examinations of suitability for military service in order to spare conscripts from being deployed at the front.
 A patient of Himpel's, the Communist writer John Graudenz, in 1939 brought the couple into contact with a broader resistance group in the city centred around the couples Adam and Greta Kuckhoff, Harro and Libertas Schulze-Boysen and Arvid and Mildred Harnack.

 On 17 February 1942, Himpel and Terwiel distributed several hundred copies of the pamphlet, a polemic Die Sorge um Deutsch-lands Zukunft geht durch das Volk (Concern for Germany's Future Goes Through the People) that was written by Harro Shulze-Boysen, John Rittmeister and John Sieg.

 Himpel and Terwiel were also actively involved in protesting clandestinely.

 They protested The Soviet Paradise exhibition (German original title "Das Sowjet-Paradies") in the Lustgarten.
 This was an exhibition that had been arranged by the Nazis with the express purpose of justifying the invasion of the Soviet Union to the German people.
-During the night of 17 May 1942, the couple along with 17 other members of the group including Schulze-Boysen, Ursula Goetze, Liane Berkowitz, Otto Gollnow and Friedrich Rehmer travelled across five Berlin nehighbourhoods to post stickers bearing the inscription:
+During the night of 17 May 1942, the couple along with 17 other members of the group including Schulze-Boysen, Ursula Goetze, Liane Berkowitz, Otto Gollnow and Friedrich Rehmer travelled across five Berlin neighbourhoods to post stickers bearing the inscription: